 Fire-retardant-impregnated foam is coated with a high grade silicone coating.
 The resulting composite is then factory compressed to less than its nominal size for installation into the joint gap.
-The system is installed into epoxy adhesive field-applied to the sides of the joint face and fireproofing.
+The system is installed into epoxy adhesive field-applied to the sides of the joint face and tunnel-lining fireproofing materials.
 A sealant band of supplied silicone fills voids in the substrate to bellows interface and completes the system.
 The tunnel-facing surface of the TFR-RWS is durable and resistant to typical tunnel-lining cleaning procedures.

 What is RWS Tunnel Fire Rating?